 The result is a sheathing-less house that brings the highest performance European airtightness and vapor control technologies to a New England single family home.
 The photos from this project tells the story, with annotations added to the following three slide shows.

 Slide Show 1: Exterior airtight weather barrier, from roof to walls

-Second course of Solitex Mento Plus seams are taped with Tescon Vana, followed by 59” battens (width of Mento roll) aligned above the first course.
-For this project, horizontal battens were added for a metal roof, but sheathing could be added for asphalt roof.
+Second course of SOLITEX MENTO PLUS seams are taped with TESCON VANA, followed by 59” battens (width of MENTO roll) aligned above the first course.
+For this project, horizontal battens were added for a metal roof.
 The horizontal battens also add a ladder-like lattice for easier movement.
 The Pressfix squeegee tool is optimal for pressurizing the tape for a permanent bond, especially where the reinforced membrane has no support across gaps between trusses, rafters and studs.

 Slide Show 2: Interior airtight smart vapor retarder and dense-pack cellulose insulation

 The interior 2x4 framing of the double stud wall was added inboard of the 2x6 exterior framing.
 Also note that porous netting was added at each truss to partition truss bays prior to cellulose dense-packing to make it easier to achieve uniform density.

 Pro Clima DB+, our reinforced paper-based airtight smart vapor retarder, was a perfect fit for this super sustainable, all-wood project.
 It was instead of INTELLO PLUS across all wall and roof interiors, and taped with TESCON VANA.
 Horizontal strapping at 16” o.c. was added per our best practice service cavity recommendation.
 The interior wall partitions were added after the DB+ and service cavities to ensure continuous interior airtightness and vapor control.